AlbertAldo/Sentiment-Checker-Analysis/README.md

 So my sentiment detector is useful for your Company, in mapping the sentiment of conversations, especially on social media.

 ## Goals
-Can provide a solution to the problem above by making a machine that can predict a sentence that has a negative or positive connotation, to prevent negative sentences from entering our product business.
+Can provide a solution to the problem above by making a machine that can predict a sentence that has a negative or positive connotation, to prevent negative sentences that have an impact on our product business.

 # Workflow Project
 ![Workflow](https://i.imgur.com/u5yGZbV.jpg)